FIWARE/tutorials.Roles-Permissions/README.md

 ### Grant a Role to an Organization

-To grant an organization access to an application, click on the appliation to get to the details page and scroll to the bottom of the page, click the **Authorize** button and select the relevant organization.
+To grant an organization access to an application, click on the application to get to the details page and scroll to the bottom of the page, click the **Authorize** button and select the relevant organization.